Data (Star Trek): Television series and films

+It was in the Star Trek prequel "Star Trek: Enterprise" episode "The Augments" that the origin of Data can be traced back to a scientific theory created by genetic engineer Arik Soong, ancestor to Data's "father/creator" Noonien Soong, who noted that his theory would take generations beyond his lifetime to develop into a practical working model.
+Arik Soong created the theory while serving life imprisonment for recreating the discontinued "Augments" program which originally started the Eugenics War of the late 20th century.
+This links the Data storyline to that of Khan Noonien Singh from the original Star Trek.

 In "The Measure of a Man", a Starfleet judge rules that Data is not Starfleet property.

 Data's family is expanded in "The Offspring", which introduces Lal, a gynoid based on Data's neural interface and whom Data refers to as his daughter.
 Lal "dies" shortly after activation.
 In "Brothers", Data reunites with Dr. Soong.
 There he meets again with Lore, who steals the emotion chip Soong meant for Data to receive.
 Lore then fatally wounds Soong.
 In "Descent", Lore returns, using the emotion chip to control Data and make him help with Lore's attempt to make the Borg entirely artificial lifeforms.
 Data eventually deactivates Lore, and recovers, but does not install the damaged emotion chip.
 In "Inheritance", Soong's former wife Juliana reunites with Data, though the crew discovers she was a gynoid duplicate built by Soong after the real Julianna's death, programmed to die after a long life, and to believe she is the true Julianna unaware of the fact she is an android.
 Faced with the decision, Data chooses not to disclose this to her and allows her to continue her normal life.

 In "All Good Things...", the two-hour series finale of The Next Generation, Captain Picard travels among three different time periods.
 The Picard of 25 years into the future goes with Geordi La Forge to seek advice from now Professor Data, a luminary physicist who holds the Lucasian Chair at Cambridge University.

 In the film Star Trek Generations, Data finally installs the emotion chip he retrieved from Lore, and experiences the full scope of emotions.
 However, those emotions proved difficult to control and Data struggled to master them.
 In Star Trek: First Contact, Data has managed to gain complete control of the chip, which includes deactivating it to maintain his performance efficiency.
 In the film Star Trek: Nemesis, Data beams Picard off an enemy ship before destroying it, sacrificing himself and saving the captain and crew of the Enterprise.
 However, Data had copied his core memories into B-4, his lost brother who is introduced in the movie.
 This was done with the reluctant help of La Forge, who voiced concerns about how this could cause B-4 to be nothing more than an exact duplicate of Data.